Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Due to the number of positive cases and how quickly the situation is evolving Dallas County has begun utilizing a summary report.
 This report includes a list of all cities with positive cases and is updated to their COVID-19 website on Tuesdays and Fridays.

-GA-34 does eliminate the statewide facial covering mandate.
+GA-34 did eliminate the statewide facial covering mandate.
 However, nothing in the Governor’s order prohibits businesses or “other establishments” (including government entities) from requiring employees or customers to wear a facial covering, including a mask.
-According to the City Attorney, the Governor’s order does not remove the City’s ability to set operational policies and procedures in its facilities, parks, buildings and grounds.
+According to the City Attorney, the Governor’s order did not remove the City’s ability to set operational policies and procedures in its facilities, parks, buildings and grounds.

-At the special called work session on March 16, the City Council discussed a revision to a policy that would require that masks be worn in City facilities.
+The mandate was enacted via a policy revision and was not passed via ordinance or a resolution.
 Per the City’s Home Rule Charter, Council has the authority to direct the City Manager or a designee to enact policy changes without taking a vote.
-Council reached consensus on the issue and provided City staff with policy direction.
-The mandate was not passed via ordinance or a resolution.
+Council reached majority consensus on the issue and provided City staff with policy direction.

 Please see our Current Road Projects page on the City of Coppell website, there is a link to an interactive map on the page.
 These are private and public projects within the City.